Not sure where to buy fabrics from? Check out this worldwide list.

 Listed in rough weight order

 XPAC VX21, Ecopak EPX/EPLX200 use 210D fabric for the face, a waterproof layer, a thick ripstop fibre and sometimes a inner liner fabric all laminated together.
-Very nice to sew, nice crisp feel, a lot more expensive than the time tested 210D ripstops.
+Very nice to sew, nice crisp feel, but a lot more expensive than the time tested 210D ripstops.
 Ecopak uses recycled polyester, which will hold colour better than nylon XPAC, but a little weaker.

 Ecopak and XPAC are available in heavier and lighter weight variants.
 The number in the product name simply refers to the face fabric denier, so all the fabric notes below apply.
 With XPAC, if the name has a V there will be a polyester lightweight backing fabric.
 If there is an X there will be the X grid crossply.